ernstvanderlinden/emacs-bowser/README.md

 Emacs - bowser
 ==============
-Emacs package for selecting and browsing urls.
+Emacs package to select and browse urls.

 Copyright and License
 ---------------------